Jeff Bridgforth :: Webcraftsman

 The CSS

-So I am wanting to hide the div with a class of “rating-buttons” because users have already commented on this article.
+So I want to hide the div with a class of “rating-buttons” because users have already commented on this article.

 .recipe-rating-comments-count .rating + .rating-buttons >